databrickslabs/remorph/CONTRIBUTING.md

 Download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/other.html)

 Configure your IDE to:
- - use OpenJDK11 as the SDK for the project
- - install the IntelliJ Scala plugin version 2024.1.25.
-Do not use more recent versions, they don't work!!!
  - use this Python venv path so that you work within the virtual environment when developing the project:
 ![IDE Setup](docs/img/remorph_intellij.gif)